h2kh/Hong-Kong-neighborhood-clustering/project_report.md

 Choosing a suitable neighborhood depends on varied factors including age and family status.
 In this project, we aim to characterize Hong Kong's neighborhoods based on the types of businesses and amenities that are situated in those neighborhoods.
 We will then use this data to perform K-means clustering on the neighborhoods and come up with two useful widgets that identify similar neighborhoods with cheaper rents than a given one.

 This analysis will be especially useful for foreign workers in Hong Kong who are trying to find a home in the city.
-It will also be useful for local Hong Kong residents who, despite their familiarity with the city, can still benefit from the data that we collect on more than 3000 venues and our objective analysis on said data.
+It will also be useful for local Hong Kong residents who, despite their familiarity with the city, can still benefit from the data that we collect on more than 3000 venues and our analysis on said data.

 _Data_: